It's an idea of the divine you don't run into often. The heavenly host as competitors in what amounts to a huge fantasy football game.

 While McCaw's play is meant to be comedy, it's not so far off from what a lot of people believe -- that some divine agent, be it God or an angel or something else, takes such an interest in the minutiae of life down here on Earth that (s)he intercedes on our behalf.
-As an example, take Paula White -- the "White House Spiritual Adviser" -- who just yesterday led a prayer service in which she called on "angelic reinforcements" to make sure that the vote counting went Donald Trump's way.
+The problem for me, aside from the more obvious one of not believing that any of these invisible beings exist, is why they would care more about whether you find your keys than, for example, about all of the ill and starving children in the world.

 You'd think if interference in human affairs is allowable, up there in heaven, that helping innocent people who are dying in misery would be the first priority.

-It's why I was so puzzled by the story in The Epoch Times that a loyal reader of Skeptophilia sent me.
-It's called, "When Freak Storms Win Battles, Is It Divine Intervention or Just Coincidence?"
+It's why I was so puzzled by the link a loyal reader sent me yesterday to an article in The Epoch Times called, "When Freak Storms Win Battles, Is It Divine Intervention or Just Coincidence?"
 The article goes into several famous instances when weather affected the outcome of a war, to wit:

 - A tornado killing a bunch of British soldiers in Washington D. C. during the War of 1812